ondat/documentation/docs/install/kubernetes.md

 &nbsp;

-## Install ondat on kubernetes 1.22
+## Install Ondat on Kubernetes 1.22

 ### Install the storageos kubectl plugin